 There’s a whole lot of feature that we can talk about.
 Some of which are, iCloud Drive and Optimized Storage, Tabs and Picture-in-Picture videos, Hands-free unlock with your Apple watch, desktop and documents move to iCloud and more.

 Usually, almost every operating system even Android or iOS, when they release newly, they would likely have some bugs and issues with it.
 Just like them, Sierra had some problems when it was first released, but Apple fixed it with several software releases which made the following improvements.
+Start with the install macOS Sierra on VMware on Windows PC.

 - Related: Install macOS Mojave on VirtualBox